What is another word for blue?

 blue

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term blue.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word blue.

 Princeton's WordNet